 Talia Golan, Elina Zorde Khvalevsky, Ayala Hubert, Rachel Malka Gabai, Naama Hen, Amiel Segal, Abraham Domb, Gil Harari, Eliel Ben David, Stephen Raskin, Yuri Goldes, Eran Goldin, Rami Eliakim, Maor Lahav, Yael Kopleman, Alain Dancour, Amotz Shemi and Eithan Galun, Oncotarget May 19, 2015

-Purpose: The miniature biodegradable implant KRAS-LODER™ was inserted into a tumor and released a siRNA drug against KRAS(G12D) along four months.
+PURPOSE: The miniature biodegradable implant siG12D-LODER™ was inserted into a tumor and released a siRNA drug against KRAS(G12D) along four months.
 This novel siRNA based drug was studied, in combination with chemotherapy, as targeted therapy for Locally Advanced Pancreatic Cancer (LAPC).

 METHODS: An open-label Phase 1/2a study in the first-line setting of patients with non-operable LAPC was initiated.
 In this study patients were assigned to receive a single dose of siG12D-LODERs, in three escalating dose cohorts (0.025mg, 0.75mg and 3.0mg).
 Gemcitabine was given on a weekly basis, following the siG12D-LODERTM insertion, until disease progression.
 The recommended dose was further examined with modified FOLFIRINOX.
 The follow up period was eight weeks and survival until death.